-If on April 9, 2018 your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+If on April 9, 2020 your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
+You will receive instructions from the stockholder of record that you must follow for your shares to be voted.
 You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you request and obtain a valid proxy from your broker or other agent.
+You will need your 16-digit control number included on your voting instruction form in order to be able to vote during the Annual Meeting.